 Faculty, Staff, and Principal Investigators (PIs) must maintain a copy of all such documentation for all minors requesting permission to be present in any University of Northern Colorado laboratory and ensure that the minors and their parents/guardians receive appropriate laboratory facility information prior to allowing minors to be present in any University laboratory.
-In additional to the Laboratory Safety Manual, additional training requirements may apply depending on the work that will be conducted in the laboratory facility.
+The electronic form once signed will be stored in Slate and/or documents can be sent to EHS.
+In addition to the Laboratory Safety Manual, additional training requirements may apply depending on the work that will be conducted in the laboratory facility.